Harishchandragad: Kedareshwar Cave

 As can be seen from the picture, there is a huge rock above the Shiva Linga.
 There were four pillars built around the Shiva Linga to support the cave.

-Another interesting thing about this place is that water seeps into this temple from the four walls on an everyday basis.
+Another interesting thing about this place is that water seeps into this temple from the four walls on an daily basis.
 And owing to the water being very cold, it's difficult to reach inside too.
 The water continues to seep in during all the seasons during the year.
 During rainy season the water level in this cave becomes almost waist high.

 Kokan Kada (कोकण कडा)

 This cliff faces west and looks down upon the Konkan.
 It provides views of the surrounding region.
 The cliff has an overhang, but has been climbed many times.
 Sometimes a circular rainbow (the Brocken spectre phenomenon) can be seen from this point.
 It can be seen only when there is a bit of mist in the valley, and the sun is right behind the person facing the valley.
 One phenomenon that can be observed at this place is the vertical cloud burst, in which the clouds nearing the cliff get sucked into the pit fall area below and are thrown vertically into the sky reaching more than 50 ft, creating the impression of a wall that is rising straight from the edge of the cliff without entering the landmass area.
-If you happen to visit this place in April-May, then throw your panama cap from the cliff and enjoy it rising high and falling back on the plateau.
+If you happen to visit this place in April–May, then throw your panama cap from the cliff and enjoy it rising high and falling back on the plateau.